-Washed, reusable, laboratory glassware may be transferred to another research user within the University, or committed to the Laboratory Re-use Room (Klamath 108).
-Contact the Department of Chemistry for access to the Laboratory Re-use Room.
-Laboratory glassware that cannot be re-used must be cleaned, gathered into sealed boxes, and submitted to EHS for disposal.
+Washed, reusable, laboratory glassware may be transferred to another research user within the University, or offer the glassware to the Media Kitchen.
+Laboratory glassware that cannot be re-used must be cleaned, gathered into sealed boxes, Labeled as "Broken Glass" and placed in dumpsters for disposal.

 Equipment that is to be disposed, or moved, must be emptied of contents, wiped with detergent and water, and then with a 10% in water solution of household bleach.
 When bleaching equipment, work in a well-ventilated area, and wear appropriate PPE.
-Contact EHS to obtain a clearance posting; Central Support, or privately-contracted, movers may not move equipment that has not been decontaminated.
+Contact EHS to obtain a clearance posting prior to disposal.
+Central Support, facilities or privately-contracted movers may not move equipment that has not been decontaminated.

 Turn off, and disconnect, all equipment from power supplies.

 Un-contaminated sharps (e.g. broken glass, broken silicon wafers, metal tools with sharp points, etc.) must be collected in hard-sided, lined, containers.
 Broken Glass boxes are appropriate, and may be purchased from Science Stores.
 Filled containers must be taped closed, labeled, and will then submitted to EHS for pickup and disposal.
 Contaminated Sharp must either be managed as Hazardous Waste Sharps, or as Biohazard Sharps, depending upon type of hazard.